brandonbiggs/Chimp/README.md

     - each file is a class that represents a different type of constraint.
 They are supposed to all inherit from `Constraint.py` however I don't believe that's working exactly as intended.
-    - Currently only 5 kinds of constraints.
-Constraint contains a string, is a specific part of speech matches a string, or rhymes with.
+    - Currently there are 7 kinds of constraints, but "ConstraintIsSemantic.py" is not yet implemented
+    - The unit tests are also not yet implemented.
+I'm working on those.
 - data
     - These are just a handful of test documents that I've used for a few different things.
     None of these are particularly important. ccil.txt just represents the data we came up